Everything You Need to Know About Indonesian Rupiah

 USD vs. IDR Exchange Rate

-The mid-market exchange rate for USD/IDR is 1 USD = 15563 IDR; however, it can vary.
+As of September 21, 2023, the mid-market rate for USD/IDR is 1 USD = 15,382 IDR; however, it can vary.
 Knowing when to buy and sell foreign currency can result in huge savings for those who know how to play their cards right.
 It's no easy feat, though – it takes research, dedication, and keeping an eye on the ever-evolving currency trends.

 Sign up for our exchange rate alerts to track the value of the Indonesian Rupiah or other currencies over time and find the best time to buy currencies.